 I’ve seen many a consultation fail.
 An organisation says, ‘what do you think of this thing we want to do’, then someone says what they think, and the organisation says thanks for the comments.
 This is not ‘engagement’.
 At best, if the comment actually does influence your organisation’s work, it’s a transaction.
 At middling it’s a big fat waste of time.
 At worst, everyone who commented gets annoyed and will never trust that you actually care what they think.
 Meaningful engagement is where you listen to what’s said and ask follow up questions.
 It’s when you regularly talk to your … Continue reading consultation

 Any one of these comms superpowers would come in handy, right?
 But if I had to choose, I’d go for super speed, so I can procrastinate three times faster.
-Continue reading which comms superpowers would you choose?
+Sign up to the Creative Coffee Break Newsletter for more cartoons … Continue reading which comms superpowers would you choose?